Our work

 WHO Collaborating Centre for Drinking Water Safety

-The Inspectorate is a World Health Organisation Collaborating Centre for Drinking Water Safety, and has been redesignated for a further four years to January 2026.
+The Inspectorate is a World Health Organisation (WHO) Collaborating Centre for Drinking Water Safety, and has been redesignated for a further four years to January 2026.
 This recognises our knowledge of risk based regulation in the field of drinking water quality and supply, our adoption of drinking water safety plans, and our work on small supplies risk assessments.

 An important function of our collaborating centre role is to provide support to WHO Europe.
 This is in the form of regulatory and technical knowledge exchange, workshops, training programmes, benchmarking projects and research studies.
 We work with WHO to build capacity within countries to improve drinking water regulation, and to share our experience, technical guidance and risk based approach.